AdrienChampion/induction_for_dummies/src/preface/readme.md

 proof on the encoded program tells us nothing of the real program, *i.e.* the one we want to verify in the first place.

-> **NB:** this is not to say that unsound encodings are necessarily useless.
-They can be useful if
+> This is not to say that unsound encodings are necessarily useless.
+They can be useful if we are
-> we are interested solely in finding bugs for instance.
-Since we will not try to prove anything,
+> interested solely in finding bugs for instance.
+Since we will not try to prove anything, it is
-> it is fine for the encoding to be unsound as long as it allows us to find actual/potential bugs.
+> fine for the encoding to be unsound as long as it allows us to find actual/potential bugs.

 ## Outro